KontainPluton/REST-Service/README.md

 If you want to have the hotel reservation part, please install and start the gRPC service on this git Repository :
 [![Api provided](https://shield.lylium.fr/badge/GitHub-gRPC--Service-00afac?logo=GitHub&logoColor=white&style=flat-square)](https://github.com/KontainPluton/gRPC-Service)

+You also will have to change the environment variable **USE_DOCKER** in Environment.java to false and eventualy change the grpc server adress

 #### **Configure Keycloak server :**